Skip to content

 Here are smart ways to reduce the cost without cutting corners:

 Choose an independent shop over a dealership.
-You can save $50 to $150 by going to a quality independent shop that uses the correct OEM-spec fluids.
+You can save significantly by going to a quality independent shop that uses the correct OEM-spec fluids.
 At AutoBlast, we use fluids that meet or exceed manufacturer specifications at a fraction of the dealership price.

 Stay on schedule.
 Regular fluid changes are far cheaper than emergency transmission repairs.
-Skipping maintenance to save $100 now can cost you $5,000 later.
+Skipping routine maintenance now can lead to a much more expensive repair later.

 Ask about drain-and-fill first.
 Unless your vehicle specifically requires a flush, a drain-and-fill is the more affordable option and is perfectly adequate for routine maintenance.